huggingface/blog/patchtst.md

  - computation and memory usage of the attention maps are quadratically reduced given the same look-back window via strides between patches; and
  - the model can attend longer history via a trade-off between the patch length (input vector size) and the context length (number of sequences).

- Our channel-independent patch time series transformer (PatchTST) can improve the long-term forecasting accuracy significantly when compared with that of other state of the art transformer-based models.

 In addition, PatchTST has a modular design to seamlessly support masked time series pre-training as well as direct time series forecasting.